How EXPEL works

-The compressed air enters the Head through the inlet port and is directed downwards between the Bowl and the Filtration Assembly.
+The compressed air enters the Head of the Expel unit through the inlet port and is directed downwards between the Bowl and the Filtration Assembly.

 A quick release mechanism alloys the Head and Bowl to be easily opened for cleaning while a Pressure Indicator warns if the compressed air filtration unit is under pressure.

 2. The Filter (Filtration Assembly)

 As the compressed air moves downwards the zig-zag directed Angled Vanes direct the air in opposing directions.